lotusnprod/lotus-manuscript/manuscript.md

 The [Natural Products Online](https://naturalproducts.net/) is a portal for open-source and open-data resources for NP research.
 In addition to the generalistic COCONUT and LNPN databases, the portal will enable hosting of arbitrary and skinned collections, themed in particular by species or taxonomic clade, by geographic location or by institution, together with a range of cheminformatics tools for NP research.
 LNPN is periodically updated with the latest LOTUS data.
-This dual hosting provides an integrated, community-curated, and vast knowledge base (*via* Wikidata), as well as a NP community-oriented product with tailored search modes (*via* LNPN).
+This dual hosting provides an integrated, community-curated and vast knowledge base (*via* Wikidata), as well as a NP community-oriented product with tailored search modes (*via* LNPN).

-The LOTUS initiative and its multiple data interaction options establish the basis for transparent and sustainable access, sharing, and creation of knowledge on NP occurrence.
+The LOTUS initiative and its multiple data interaction options establish the basis for transparent and sustainable access, sharing and creation of knowledge on NP occurrence.
 LOTUS represents an important advancement in the design and deployment of a comprehensive and collaborative NP knowledge base.
-More broadly, the LOTUS initiative fosters cross-fertilization of the fields of chemistry, biology, and associated disciplines.
+More broadly, the LOTUS initiative fosters cross-fertilization of the fields of chemistry, biology and associated disciplines.

 ## Results & Discussion

 This section is structured as follows: first, we present an overview of the LOTUS initiative at its current stage of development.
 As part of this overview, the central curation and dissemination elements of the LOTUS initiative are explained in detail.
-The second section addresses the interaction between LOTUS and its end-users, including data retrieval, addition, and editing.
+The second section addresses the interaction modes between LOTUS and its end-users, including data retrieval, addition, and editing.
 The final section is dedicated to the interpretation of LOTUS data and illustrates the dimensions and qualities of the current LOTUS dataset from chemical and biological perspectives.

 ### Blueprint of the LOTUS Initiative